The characteristics of the meandering effect in a stratified wake: Results

-The normalized deviation from the Gaussian profile is negligible in the NW regime, and gradually grows to be relatively large in the Q2D regime as is shown in figure \ref{fig:results-gauss-origin-diff}.
-In the NW regime and the NEQ regime, as in the first two columns, the deviations are small enough in the whole domain, the maximum absolute of which is 4.7\%.
-In the Q2D regime, as in the third column, the maximum deviation from the Gaussian profile reaches 6.5\%.
-The normalized areas of the large deviation, i.e., the absolute deviation is more than 5.0\%, are 0.58 and 4.50 in figures \ref{fig:results-gauss-origin-diff} (c,f) respectively, and these are comparable sizes to the whole wake core.
+To quantitatively study the deviation of the mean velocity profile from its 2D Gaussian fit, we further examine the normalized difference between the mean velocity profile $\overbar{U}(y,z,t)$ and its 2D Gaussian fit in figure \ref{fig:results-gauss-origin-diff}.
+They are again examined for all three regimes in two cases with different $Fr_B$, R20F02 and R20F50.
+The red indicates that the $\overbar{U}(y,z,t)$ is lower than its 2D Gaussian fit, while the blue indicates that the $\overbar{U}(y,z,t)$ is higher than its 2D Gaussian fit.
+The larger the absolute value is, the more deviated $\overbar{U}(y,z,t)$ is from its 2D Gaussian fit.
+Here, we define a difference of 5.0\% as a large deviation.
+We observe that the normalized deviation from the Gaussian profile is negligible in the NW regime in figure \ref{fig:results-gauss-origin-diff} (a,d), and gradually grows to be relatively large in the Q2D regime in figure \ref{fig:results-gauss-origin-diff} (c,f).
+In the NW regime and the NEQ regime, as in figure \ref{fig:results-gauss-origin-diff} (a,b,d,e), the deviations are small enough in the whole domain, the maximum absolute of which is 4.7\%.
+In the Q2D regime, the deviation is much larger.
+As in figure \ref{fig:results-gauss-origin-diff} (c,f), the maximum deviation from the Gaussian profile reaches 6.5\%.
+The normalized areas of the large deviation, i.e., the absolute deviation is more than 5.0\%, are 0.58$D^2$ and 4.50$D^2$ in figures \ref{fig:results-gauss-origin-diff} (c,f) respectively, and these are comparable to the size of the whole wake core.